crstnn/jsinspect-updated/README.md

 ObjectExpression, etc. By default, it searches nodes with matching identifiers and literals for copy-paste oriented detection, but this can be disabled.
-For context, identifiers include the names of variables, methods, properties, etc, while literals are strings, numbers, etc.
+For context, identifiers include the names of variables, methods, properties, etc., while literals are strings, numbers, etc.

 The tool accepts a list of paths to parse and prints any found matches.
-Any directories among the paths are walked recursively, and only `.js` and `.jsx` files are analyzed.
+Any directories among the paths are walked recursively, and only `.js`, `.jsx`, `.ts` and `.tsx` files are analyzed.
 You can explicitly pass file paths that include a different extension as well.
 Any `node_modules` and `bower_components` dirs are also ignored.